-Credit limits are based largely on your income and credit history.
+Credit limits are based largely on your income, debt, and credit history.
 So, the more money you make and the better your credit is, the higher the credit limit you can expect.
 It’s possible to get a $10,000 limit on many credit cards, but finding cards with definite $10,000 minimums is difficult.
 Feel free to also check out our editors' picks for the best high limit credit cards and pick one according to your individual needs.

 Discover sets a minimum credit limit of $500 for all of its cards except the Discover it® Secured Credit Card.
 Its credit limit is determined by the amount of a cardholder’s refundable security deposit, which starts at $200 and could be as high as $2,500.… read full answer

 If you are approved for an unsecured Discover card, the information on your application will determine whether you’ll receive a starting credit limit above the $500 minimum.
 That initial credit limit is not permanent, though.
 After making at least six consecutive months of on-time payments, Discover cardholders may become eligible for an automatic credit limit increase, though receiving one is not guaranteed.
 You may also request a credit limit increase, either by logging into your Discover account online or by calling customer service at 1 (800) 347-2683.